VTCS5704-Team1/vibrations-front-end/README.md

 - You can view this users profile by clicking the my profile tab

 # Unit Tests
-Unit tests are primarily written in the back end deployment tab
+Unit tests are primarily written in the back end repository